ir-engine/ir-engine/docs/docs/1_devops_deployment/09-minikube.md

 Use the helm install command and the values.yaml file to install the Elasticsearch helm chart:

-For Helm Version > 2 `helm install elasticsearch elastic/elasticsearch -f ./values.yaml`
+`helm install elasticsearch elastic/elasticsearch -f ./values.yaml`

 The -f option allows specifying the yaml file with the template.
 If you wish to install Elasticsearch in a specific namespace, add the -n option followed by the name of the namespace: `helm install elasticsearch elastic/elasticsearch -n [namespace] -f ./values.yaml`